marv0/marv0.github.io/pages/about.md

 ### Why This Blog?

-I started this blog with the intention of documenting my learning journey while also sharing valuable insights across a wide spectrum of subjects encompassing business, entrepreneurship, and a range of technologies that extend beyond just software. *Moreover, I anticipate delving into areas associated with personal development, and more.* If you have the slightest interest in building and delivering great products and services, then this blog is for you!
+I started this blog to document my learning journey while sharing valuable insights across a spectrum of subjects encompassing business, entrepreneurship, and a range of technologies that extend beyond just software. *Moreover, I anticipate delving into areas associated with personal development and more.* If you have the slightest interest in building and delivering great products and services, this blog is for you!

 ### Entrepreneurial Drive

 At an early age, I learned the importance of having a competitive edge and drive through sports, which laid the foundation for my entrepreneurial journey.
-While my childhood dreams revolved around sports science and engineering, the idea of entrepreneurship never crossed my mind until I stumbled upon Robert Kiyosaki's inspiring books, *"Rich Dad, Poor Dad", "Before You Quit Your Job", and "Why A Students Work For C Students", among others,* and my perspective shifted; fueling my burgeoning entrepreneurial spirit!
+While my childhood dreams revolved around sports science and engineering, the idea of entrepreneurship never crossed my mind until I stumbled upon Robert Kiyosaki's inspiring books, *Rich Dad, Poor Dad, Before You Quit Your Job and Why A Students Work For C Students, among others,* and my perspective shifted; fueling my burgeoning entrepreneurial spirit!

 ### Laying The Foundation

 Shortly after graduation, I eagerly ventured into laying the foundation of establishing [Digital Ducks](https://www.digitalducks.co.ke), a dynamic enterprise that has since soared to remarkable heights, enabling businesses to navigate the ever-evolving digital landscape and achieve growth and success.

-Additionally,  my entrepreneurial spirit has driven me towards a deep commitment to making a positive impact on Africa's social and economic landscape.
-Through [Young Invested](https://www.younginvested.org), our mission is to empower young people and foster social and economic growth using sports, technology, and entrepreneurship as powerful tools.
+Furthermore, my entrepreneurial spirit has driven me towards a deep commitment to making a positive impact on Africa’s social and economic landscape.
+At Young Invested, our overarching mission revolves around empowering young people and fostering social and economic growth using sports, technology, and entrepreneurship as powerful tools.
 We believe in harnessing the transformative power of these fields and we provide the necessary tools, resources, mentors, and opportunities for our communities to thrive and drive positive change.

 ### Technical Expertise